Article April 16, 2026 Updated April 30, 2026

 Frequently Asked Questions

-Do I need to be a “good singer” for melodic rap?
+Do I need to be a good singer to write melodic rap?

 Should my hook be more melodic than my verse?